timpokorny/timpokorny.github.io/template.md

 ### Inline Code

-The Markdown conversion supports inline code through the use of backticks ```, allowing you to create sections `like this`.
+The Markdown conversion supports inline code through the use of backticks <span class="code">\`</span>, allowing you to create sections `like this`.

 If we want to get a bit more specific with the background colour of the highlight we have to